achenlv/jenkins-controller/README.md

 ##To Do

+* Limit IAM policy
-Create one template to use for controller and agent if possible.
+* Create one template to use for controller and agent if possible.